-6.1.1.1 BRICKLAYERS HOP-UP (up to 500 mm high)
+BRICKLAYERS HOP-UP (up to 500 mm high)

-A bricklayer's Hop-up can only be used if: On a firm, solid, flat base e.g., ground floor slab or, for upper levels, a supported deck (see section 6.3.2.1).
+A bricklayer's Hop-up can only be used internally if:

-If hop-ups and boards in good condition.
-To a maximum height of 500mm.
-The platform is minimum four boards wide (the two inside boards kept clear from material to facilitate clear access).
-Scaffold boards supported at least every 1.2m; and

-Inspected before use by the Site Manager/supervisor of the trade using it.
+- On a firm, solid, flat base e.g., ground floor slab or, for upper levels, a supported deck - If hop-ups and boards in good condition. - To a maximum height of 500mm. - The platform is minimum four boards wide (the two inside boards kept clear from material to facilitate clear access). - Scaffold boards supported at least every 1.2m; and - Inspected before use by the Site Manager/supervisor of the trade using it.

 Note: Bricklayer's Hop-ups are not permitted for use on scaffold working platforms.
-If used externally, hop-ups must be on a concrete, paved, tarmac or slabbed base.
+If used externally, hop-ups must be on some concrete, paved, tarmac or slabbed base.

-6.1.1.2 PROPRIETARY WORKING PLATFORMS WITH HANDRAILS
+PROPRIETARY WORKING PLATFORMS WITH HANDRAILS